Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ## Ice Lobes
 There are three phases of the glaciation period you need to know, with four associated lobes.
+Lobes thems

 ### Wadena Lobe
 The Wadena Lobe was the first of the four main lobes that were on top of Minnesota.
 Arriving around 30kya, the lobe came in from the north-west and is characterised by the deposits it created, being from red sandstone, shale and limestone.